lucystevens/Proton/README.md

 	}

+#### Injector managed construction
+Objects with dependencies to be injected can be created using `Injector.newInstance(Class c)` where c is the class of the object to create.

+		Injector injector = Injector.getInstance();
+		InjectorManagedObject imo = injector.newInstance(InjectorManagedObject.class);

+If the object has a constructor marked with `@Inject`, this will be called and appropriate dependencies passed in as parameters.
+Otherwise the default constructor will be used.
+In addition to this, any fields annotated with `@Inject` will be injected.

 #### Manual injection
 If neither of the previous two methods are suitable for the situation, then the dependencies must be injected manually.
 This can be done by annotating the dependency fields with `@Inject` as shown above and passing the created object to the `Injector.injectDependencies(Object o)` method.